Amul

 Tribhuvandas Kishibhai Patel founded the organisation in 1946 and served as its chairman until his retirement in the 1970s.
 He hired Verghese Kurien in 1949, initially as the general manager, where Kurien guided the technical and marketing efforts of the cooperative.
-Kurien briefly became the chairman of Amul following Patel's death in 1994 and is credited with the success of Amul's marketing.
+Kurien briefly became the chairman of Amul following Patel's death in 1994, and is credited with the success of Amul's marketing.

 Amul spurred India's White Revolution, which made the country the world's largest producer of milk and milk products, and has since ventured into overseas markets.

 History

-Amul was formed on 19 December 1946 as a response to the exploitation of small dairy farmers by traders and agents.
+Amul was founded on 14 December 1946 as a response to the exploitation of small dairy farmers by traders and agents.
 At the time, milk prices were arbitrarily determined, giving Polson an effective monopoly in milk collection from Kaira and its subsequent supply to Mumbai.

-Frustrated with the trade practices (which they perceived as unfair), the farmers of Kaira, led by Tribhuvandas Patel, approached Sardar Vallabhbhai Patel, who advised them to form a cooperative.
+Frustrated with the trade practices (which they perceived as unfair), the farmers of Kaira, led by Tribhuvandas Kishibhai Patel, approached Vallabhbhai Patel, who advised them to form a cooperative.
 If they did so, they would be able to directly supply their milk to the Bombay Milk Scheme instead of working for Polson.
 Sardar Patel sent Morarji Desai to organise the farmers.

 Following a meeting in Chaklasi, the farmers formed the cooperative and resolved not to provide Polson with any more milk.
-Milk collection was decentralised, as most producers were marginal farmers who could deliver, at most, 1–2 litres of milk per day.
-Cooperatives were formed for each village.
+Milk collection was decentralised, as most producers were marginal farmers who could deliver, at most, 1–2 litres of milk per day.Cooperatives were formed for each village.

+The cooperative was strict that any farmer could become a member, irrespective of their religion, caste, gender, or political affiliation.

 By June 1948, the KDCMPUL had started pasteurising milk for the Bombay Milk Scheme.
-Then Prime Minister Lal Bahadur Shastri visited Anand to inaugurate Amul's cattle feed factory.
-On 31 October 1964, and organisation in the village and spoke to farmers about their cooperative after returning to Delhi, he set in motion the creation of an organisation, the National Dairy Development Board (NDDB), to replicate the Kaira cooperative in other parts of India.
-Under the leadership of Tribhuvandas Patel, in 1973, Amul celebrated its 25th Anniversary with Morarji Desai, Maniben Patel, and Verghese Kurien.
+Then-Prime Minister Lal Bahadur Shastri visited Anand to inaugurate Amul's cattle feed factory.
+On 31 October 1964, he spoke to farmers about their cooperative.
+After returning to Delhi, he set in motion the creation of an organisation, the National Dairy Development Board (NDDB), to replicate the Kaira cooperative in other parts of India.
+Under the leadership of Tribhuvandas Patel, in 1973, Amul celebrated its 25th anniversary with Morarji Desai, Maniben Patel, and Verghese Kurien.

 The cooperative was further developed through the efforts of Verghese Kurien and H. M. Dalaya.
 Dalaya's innovation of making skim milk powder from buffalo milk was a technological breakthrough that revolutionised India's organised dairy industry.

-With Kurien's help, the process was expanded on a commercial scale which led to the first modern dairy cooperative at Anand.
-This cooperative would go on to compete against established players in the market.
+With Kurien's help, the process was expanded on a commercial scale, which led to the first modern dairy cooperative at Anand.
+This cooperative would go on to compete against the established players in the market.